geoathan/simulation/README.md

-This is a thermal simulation script for matlab
+This is the test branch
-The rubber is simulated as a one dimensional object in the profile direction

-Je jesh je je